 You may be shaken and confused in the hours after a collision with a semi-truck.
 If you do not require emergency medical attention, you should still seek a prompt medical evaluation.

 A doctor’s evaluation will provide an independent description of your injuries and will be relied upon by insurance adjusters if you eventually need to file a claim.

 Do not let the truck driver talk you out of reporting the accident.
 Without an official police report, you will have more difficulty proving that the truck driver caused your injuries.
 It will be your word against that of the truck driver.

-While you are waiting for a law enforcement officer to arrive, you should exchange vehicle registration and insurance information with the truck driver.
+Do this while you are waiting for a law enforcement officer to arrive.
 If the truck driver is uncooperative, wait for the police to arrive.
-The police will collect the information.
+The police will collect information.

-Provide the facts of the accident to police, but do not discuss the specifics of the accident with the other driver.
+Do not discuss the specifics of the accident with the other driver.
 Do not try to reassure the other driver that you are unharmed.
 Even if you feel uninjured immediately after a crash, you may wake up the next day very stiff and sore.

-If you can do so safely, use your phone camera to take photos of the accident scene showing damage to the vehicles, skid marks and debris in the road, and your injuries.
+If you can do so safely, use your phone camera to take photos showing damage to the vehicles, skid marks and debris in the road, and your injuries.
 Accident photos can provide evidence to support your claim.

-Common Causes of Texas Trucking Accidents
+Causes of Trucking Accidents

 A number of factors involving the truck driver or the vehicle itself may contribute to a serious accident.